SimonDar/Capjet-Orientation-Control-System/README.md

 ## Overview

-The **Capjet-Orientation-Control-System** is designed to maintain the orientation of a Remotely Operated Vehicle (ROV) in a stable and stationary position underwater.
+The **Capjet-Orientation-Control-System** is designed to maintain the orientation of the ROV in a stable and stationary position underwater.
 The system uses gyroscopic feedback to monitor the ROV’s rotational speeds in both the **RightLeft/Y** and **FrontBack/X** axes.
 Once activated, the system compensates for any unintentional movements by adjusting thrusters in real-time, ensuring that the ROV remains still, even in the presence of external forces like currents.

 ### Flowchart Representation